NextCodeBlock/NextCodeBlockWebsite/_posts/2023-09-22-popular-it-books-you-might-need-to-read.md

 image: '/assets/img/posts/2023/09/Popular-IT-Books-OG.jpg'
 ---

 As software developers, engineer, architects, DevOps, Tester or any other fields in IT (Information Technology), we constantly need to learn new concepts, programming languages and technologies to stay up to date. there are numerous ways and methods to learn different and new technologies, such as YouTube, blogs, books, etc. One of my preferred methods for learning is by reading books.
 But, the problem is, there are so many books that it can be difficult to find the ones that are worth your time.
 That is why this article try to covered some of the best and important books, in the field of IT, I have found over the years that are worth reading.
-I tried to divide them into different categories like <a href="#patterns-of-enterprise-application-architecture">Software Architecture books</a>, <a href="#coding-practices-books">Coding practices books</a>, Testing books, DevOps books, Cloud computing books, and Machine Learning books.
+I tried to divide them into different categories like <a href="#patterns-of-enterprise-application-architecture">Software Architecture books</a>, <a href="#coding-practices-books">Coding practices books</a>, <a href="#testing-books">Testing books</a>, and <a href="#devops-books">DevOps books</a>.

 ## Software Architecture books
 ### <a target="_blank" href="https://www.amazon.com/Patterns-Enterprise-Application-Architecture-Martin/dp/0321127420">Patterns of Enterprise Application Architecture</a>